 Instead, imagine the anus as a desired erogenous zone each of us shares, across genders, and something special happens: Opinions are like assholes!
 Everybody’s got one!

 I have a flimsy argument about how there’s nothing more heteronormative than a story (I’ve made the argument elsewhere), but whenever I get into it I find myself soon in dark wood.
 My point in this section is to show that story chauvinism teaches what it’s learned, or what it’s decided on: stories have a value over other forms of sharing knowledge, and other forms of art.
 This is true only if you’ve decided you want it to be.
-Why, for instance, is the universe made not of atoms, but of songs? of poems? of dramas?
+Why, for instance, is the universe made not of atoms, but of songs? of poems? of essays?